 If your theatre or school has a mailing list (e.g. boosters, parents, subscribers, past patrons), postcards are a good way to send a tangible reminder of your production or season.
 A postcard can sit on a coffee table or be pinned by a magnet to the refrigerator, whereas it's easy for an email to get lost in an inbox, intercepted by a spam filter, or just deleted.
 But postcards certainly cost more than emails (and take more time to prepare), as you need to design them, get them printed and then mail them.
 Consider making your postcard a variation on the poster design (which makes sense both artistically and from a time/money perspective), and if you don't have a local printer who will give you a reasonable price, try a reputable online service like Overnight Prints or Vistaprint.
 Of course, with a local printer, you might try trading a program ad for discounted printing.

-1. Social media (Facebook, Twitter, MySpace, YouTube, etc) are covered in their own special section elsewhere in Publicity.
+1. Social media (Facebook, Twitter, Instagram, Snapchat , YouTube, etc) is covered below.

 2. Websites.
 If you're at a theatre, make sure your show is listed under upcoming productions when the previous show(s) is running, and then moved to the current productions slot immediately after.
 If you're doing a school or university production, is your show listed in a featured position, and not just on the drama club page?
 Also, look for sites that showcase upcoming local events or performing arts events, and see if they'll list your show.
 Don't have a website?
-We'll cover that in its own section as part of Publicity.
+We cover that below!

 3. Email.
 If you don't already have one, start an email list.
 If you're at a theatre company, make sure there's a sign-up out there in the lobby--and a place on your website--where people can join your email list.
 Don't overdo the emails, but do keep them informed of upcoming events.
 Make sure that all emails are sent out using a method that protects the privacy of those on your list.
 No one should EVER be able to see their names or email addresses.
 That means if you're using your own personal email to send out mailings, be sure to use blind cc (bcc), which hides the addresses of the recipients.

-The so-called social media, Facebook, Twitter, YouTube, MySpace and others, present opportunities to amplify your word-of-mouth publicity--since word-of-mouth now can travel at the speed of the internet.
+The so-called social media, Facebook, Twitter, Instagram, YouTube and others, present opportunities to amplify your word-of-mouth publicity--since word-of-mouth now can travel at the speed of the internet.

 At this point, MySpace seems to be considerably less relevant to most people, so I would focus on Facebook, Twitter and YouTube, which is a little different in that perhaps it's not technically "social media," but many people intertwine Facebook and YouTube accounts, and it can certainly be a great way for word of your project to "go viral."